 How often you can be approved for a payday loan is regulated state by state, so be sure to confirm the regulations in your state before you apply.
 Repeatedly taking out payday loans could lead to a negative debt spiral.
 It’s always important to compare your options before applying.

 Can I get a loan if I'm on welfare?

 As with any personal finance decision, the ability to repay what you borrow is crucial.
 However, if you’re receiving government benefits you can still qualify for a loan.

 Can I still get a direct deposit advance from my bank?

-These types of loans were offered by major banks and were very similar to a payday loan.
-Direct deposit advances have been discontinued by the majority of lending institutions, if you need more information find out how deposit advances compare to payday loans.
+These types of loans were offered in the past by major banks and were similar to a payday loan.
+Direct deposit advances have been since discontinued by the majority of lending institutions, however.
+If you need more information, learn how deposit advances compare to payday loans.

 This can be a tricky situation.
 We’ve written a guide to getting a car title loan with a shared vehicle.

 I received a phone call from a payday lender asking for money.
 What should I do?

 There have been reports recently of payday companies calling Americans and demanding they make a payment for a loan they’ve taken out.
 If you receive one of these calls, contact your local government to report it.